okbach/Amazons-Game-Board---DELPHI/README.md

-# AI bot &amp; the player &amp; Online &amp; Offline board game "Game of the Amazons" A powered by Delphi
+# AI bot &amp; the player &amp; Online &amp; Offline board game "Game of the Amazons"

 The source code is based on fmx
 It can run on most Android, Windows and iOS platforms ...